entur/OpenTripPlanner/.github/README.md

 This is a Entur's fork of the [GitHub OpenTripPlanner project](https://github.com/opentripplanner/OpenTripPlanner).
+See the upstrem project for issues, pull-requests and code.
 This repository only contains a minimum set of changes for the Entur deployment at Entur.
 Most of the Entur specific content is just continuous integration and deployment configuration.
-We use the code from the `dev-2.x` branch in the upstream repository as is.
+We use the code from the `dev-2.x` branch in the upstream repository "as is".
+The Entur `main` branch is reset to the upstream `dev-2.x` for _every_ release(except hotfixes).

 > ✏️ &nbsp;**Tip!**  Edit this file in the **_main_config_** branch.
+The `main` branch is reset for every release, so any
+> changes to it is ignored in the next release.

 # Entur OTP continuous integration and deployment overview